kandji-inc/support/api-tools/update-device-record/README.md

 optional arguments:
   -h, --help            show this help message and exit --input-file "/path/to/input_template.csv"
                         Enter the path to the spreadsheet(CSV file) or drag the file into this Terminal window.
+An example input file template can be found in this repo.
   --version             Show this tool's version.
 ```